Trade Gold Trading

 Techniques of Setting Stop-Loss Orders in XAUUSD

-Traders using a xauusd tradingtrade system must have mathematical calculations that reveal where the trade order must be placed.
+Traders using a xauusd system must have mathematical calculations that reveal where the trade order must be placed.

-Others just use a pre-determined percent% of their total trading equity balance.
+Others just use a pre-determined percent of their total trading equity balance.

-1. Percentage of equity balance
+1. Percent of equity balance

 If one is willing to risk 2% of account balance then the trader decides how far he will set the order level based on the trade size that he has bought or sold.